Our Values and Aims

 2018

 Enterprise Educators UK rebranded and launched a new website to raise awareness of the impact of our members’ work and to support members to share, connect and develop their practice.
-Later in 2018 EEUK Fellowships and EE Global will launch.
+At the same time the EEUK Fellowship program was launched.

 2016